Bread Market Size and Share

 Bread Market Analysis by Mordor Intelligence

 The bread market’s current valuation stands at USD 245.13 billion in 2025 and is projected to reach USD 296.04 billion by 2030, translating into a steady 3.85% CAGR.
 Europe anchors demand with deeply rooted consumption habits, while Asia represents the fastest-growing geography as urban households purchase more packaged toast and single-serve rolls.
 Premiumisation remains a defining lens: high-protein formulas, gluten-free variants, and organic certification allow bakers to lift average selling prices even when volume gains taper in mature regions.
 Leading producers are also hedging wheat purchases and raising capital expenditure on cold-chain logistics to balance cost volatility with differentiation.
-Collectively, these moves show that the bread market is evolving from scale-only competition to a blend of efficiency, nutrition science, and supply-chain agility.
+Collectively, these moves show that the bread market is evolving from scale-only competition to a blend of efficiency, nutrition science, and supply-chain agility in the bread market.

 Key Report Takeaways

-• By ingredient type, the wheat bread segment held 57.54% of the bread market in 2024, while gluten-free bread is poised for an 8.40% CAGR to 2030.
+• By ingredient type, the wheat bread segment held 57.54% of the bread market in 2024, while gluten-free bread is poised for an 8.40% CAGR to 2030 in the bread market.

 • By nature, conventional accounted for 85.21% of the market in 2024; organic posted the fastest 9.27% CAGR through 2030.